Civil Engineering MEng/BEng (Hons)

 Students outside using construction equipment

-This Civil Engineering course is aimed toward students aspiring to become professionally qualified engineers, for those who wish to study Civil Engineering with an emphasis on practice and construction.
+This civil engineering course is aimed at students aspiring to become professionally qualified engineers, who wish to study civil engineering with an emphasis on practice and construction.

 Year of entry